Royal Alexander: Education and career

 The fifth of twelve children born to a prominent Shreveport businessman, Alexander was educated in private elementary and secondary schools.
 He received his Bachelor of Arts degree from Louisiana State University in Shreveport.
 He obtained his Juris Doctor degree from Oklahoma City University School of Law where he served on Law Review and Moot Court, both intramural and on the Benton National Moot Court Team.

 Alexander was a staff member to the late U.S. Representative Clyde C. Holloway of Louisiana's 8th congressional district, since disbanded, who also served as chairman of the Louisiana Public Service Commission.
-He was also a member of the Republican State Central Committee of Louisiana from 2008-2012.
+He was also a member of the Republican State Central Committee of Louisiana from 2008 to 2012.

 Race for attorney general

 Caddo Parish assessor candidacy

 According to KTBS-TV, ABC in Shreveport, an independent survey of property tax rates around the state by the demographer Elliott Stonecipher concludes that Shreveport and Caddo Parish residents pay the highest such taxes of any metropolitan area in Louisiana.
 Alexander said that the assessments are inflated and had pledged had he been elected to reduce them.